briansimiyuj/doctor-appointment-app/README.md

          i.
 Make it disabled if the title or content is empty
         b.
 Create a button to close the modal

+  ### Add General Notes Hook

+  Add general notes hook will be used to update the `notes` state variable in the Notes Tab Context and save it to the database or local storage

+    1. Retrieve `addNote` function from Patient Details Context
+    2. Retrieve `title`, `content` states and `closeModals` function from Notes Tab Context
+    3. Create `handleAddNote` function to add a new note
+        a.
+If the title and content are empty, exit the function
+        b.
+Create a new note object with the title, content, _id, date, doctorID and doctorName
+        c.
+Call `addNote` function from Patient Details Context with the new note object
+        d.
+Reset the title and content states
+        e.
+Call `closeModals` function from Notes Tab Context

 ### Settings Context